EmmaDemarecaux/Altegrad/README.md

 ************************
 >*Kaggle Challenge: French Web Domain Classification*

+# Architecture of the project

+The file `preprocess.py` in the root directory contains the preprocessing steps applied on the text data and used by almost all models.

 ## Folder 1: data
 It contains the challenge data that was provided: `edgelist.txt`, `train.csv` and `test.csv`.